 - Regulatory Framework: It is a collection of regulations and policies specified by governmental institutions to regulate industries and safeguard public interests.

-- Risk Assessment: It evaluates potential risks and vulnerabilities to determine necessary compliance measures.
+- Risk Assessment: It evaluates potential risks and vulnerabilities to determine necessary measures for meeting requirements.

 - Data Protection: Protecting confidential and discreet data gathered by organizations to comply with privacy regulations and laws.

-- Anti-Money Laundering (AML): These are the steps exercised to control unlawful financial activities, such as terrorist financing and money laundering.
+- Anti-Money Laundering (AML): These are the steps exercised to control unlawful financial activities such as terrorist financing as well as money laundering.

 - Whistleblower Protection: Protection for people who report unlawful or dishonest activities within an organization from retribution.

-- Compliance Officer: A person who guarantees that an organization adheres to regulatory provisions and best practices.
+- Compliance Officer: A person who guarantees that an organization adheres to regulatory provisions, among other things like best practices within its processing systems

-- Incident Response: A structured approach to managing and mitigating the impact of compliance breaches or security incidents.
+- Incident Response: A systematic process that deals with the effects of compliance violations or security breaches.

-- Internal Controls: Policies and procedures implemented to minimize risk and ensure organizational compliance.
+- Internal Controls: Policies and processes to reduce the risk and ensure organizational conformity.

 Final Thoughts on Regulatory Compliance